sartios/gatsby-blog-example/content/posts/02-03-2018-react-build-modern-apps/index.md

     - react
 ---

-In this series of articles we are going to explore how to build a modern app with React Framework.
+In this series of posts, you are going to explore how to build a modern app with React Framework.
+At the end of this tutorial, you will have built an Instagram clone.

 React is a JavaScript library for building User Interfaces.
-A few reasons to build a UI using React are the following:
+Reasons to build a UI using React:

 * Optimized rendering performance.
 * SEO friendly.
 * Testable UI.
 * Code reusability with components.
-* Fast on large amount of data and components.
+* Fast on a large amount of data and components.

 ## Contents